ThePorgs/Exegol-docs/source/exegol-wrapper/install.rst

 =================== =============
  Option              Description
 =================== =============
- ``IMAGE``           optional positional argument to indicate the image to install (if downloading), or the name of the image to build (if building locally).
+ ``IMAGE``           Optional positional argument to indicate the image to install (if downloading), or the name of the image to build (if building locally).
- ``BUILD_PROFILE``   optional positional argument to indicate the source profile to use if building locally.
+ ``BUILD_PROFILE``   Optional positional argument to indicate the source profile to use if building locally.
  ``--build-log``     Write logs to the path specified if building locally.
 =================== =============